psychicdev1111/psychicdev1111.github.io/_includes/about/en.md

 ##### Shannon Xu

 From Silicon Valley world-known tech giants to unicorn startup that went to acquisition, Shannon Xu has worked in tech industries for many years as a Software Engineer.
-Being brought up in an atheistic education system since childhood, she does not have any beliefs in the existence of God or gods.
+Being brought up in an atheistic education system since childhood, she did not have any beliefs in the existence of God or gods.
 However, life is always unexpected and often filled with surprises.
-At the age of 28, Shannon started to have many intense spiritual awakening experiences, which shaked her realities completely and finally led her onto the lifelong exploration of mankind's ultimate question ---
+At the age of 28, Shannon started to have many intense spiritual awakening experiences, which shook her realities completely and finally led her onto the lifelong exploration of mankind's ultimate question ---

 >Who am I?